The role of heating on the formation and the dynamics of YSO jets : I. A parametric study: From analytical solutions to numerical simulations

 \subsection{The mixing function}

 The semi-analytical solutions that are used in this work have different symmetries and values.
 This difference introduces discontinuities we want to avoid by smoothly transitioning from one solution to the other in the numerical grid.
 Using a mixing function to link two objects consistently is not new \citep{Matsakosetal2009,Matsakosetal2012} and is still currently used.
-For instance, \cite{jannaud2023numerical} have used a spline function that depends on $\theta$ to go from a non-rotating central object to a Keplerian disk at the boundary.
+For instance, \cite{jannaud2023numerical} have used a spline function that depends on $\theta$ to go from a nonrotating central object to a Keplerian disk at the boundary.
 In \citep{Matsakosetal2009,Matsakosetal2012}, the mixing function is in terms of the magnetic flux, and used on all physical quantities that describe the evolution of the plasma.

 The mixing procedure in this work is inspired from \cite{Matsakosetal2009}.
-We adapt their mixing procedure but we keep the launching region close to the star close to the initial set-up presented in \cite{sauty2022nonradial}.
+We adapt their mixing procedure but we keep the launching region close to the star close to the initial setup presented in \cite{sauty2022nonradial}.
 It ensures a better treatment of the inner accretion zone and makes it easier to compare the various simulation results.
 Additionally, by refining the mixing function presented in \cite{Matsakosetal2009} we chose to reduce the mixing parameters from two free parameters to only one, which controls the mixing width.

 We use the magnetic flux as the main mixing parameter.
 The purpose of which is to avoid introducing regions where $\nabla \cdot {\bf B} \neq 0$ at the initial step. $\mathbf{B}$ depends on the magnetic flux $A(\alpha)$ as shown in Eq.\ref{Bcalc}.
-Given $A(\alpha)$ has a different slope for each component, special care has to be considered to ensure divergence free magnetic field at the boundary conditions,
+Given $A(\alpha)$ has a different slope for each component, special care has to be considered to ensure a divergence-free magnetic field at the boundary conditions,

 We define the mixing function as follows,

 with